These are tentative policies that may change before the start of the course.

 Some of the data we will use in this course is unpublished, generously given to us by researchers both from Caltech and from other institutions.
 They have given us their data in good faith that it will be used only in this class.
 It is therefore imperative that you do not disseminate data sets that I ask you not to distribute anywhere outside of this class.

-Except for when we explicitly ask you to use them, you may not use large language models (LLMs; examples include ChatGPT and GPT-4) or other AI tools.
+Except for when we explicitly ask you to use them, you may not use large language models (LLMs; examples include ChatGPT, GPT-4, Llama, Cursor, and CoPilot) or other AI tools.
 For looking up resources and documentation, Google or other search engines should work just fine.
 I have this rule with the understanding that many scientists and data scientists actively use LLMs in their work.
 I am not trying to deny you an important tool; quite the contrary.
 In order to effectively use LLMs, you need to have a basal competence to be able to understand what the LLM gives you, and even what to ask of it.
 In this course, we are building that competence, so using LLMs will result in confusion and are best avoided.

 Excused absences and extensions